phetsims/mean-share-and-balance/doc/implementation-notes.md

 ### General Considerations

+#### Terminology

+In all screens, there is a notepad shown towards the top of the screen that contains "sketches" of things shown towards the bottom of the screen.
+The term "sketch" is used in the comments and in class/variable names to indicate items that appear in this notepad.

 #### Model-View Transform

 This sim uses one model-view transform to map model coordinates (0, 1) to view coordinates.